-- Typical gas bill went down by 12.6% - including a £5 decrease in the standing charge.
+- Typical gas bill will go up by 9.4% - including a £2 increase in the standing charge.

-- Typical electricity bill went down by 3% - with no change in the standing charge.
+- Typical electricity bill will go up by 9% - including a £2 increase in the standing charge.

 Receipt of Bill customers

-- Typical gas bill went down by 12.3% - including a £5 decrease in the standing charge.
+- Typical gas bill will go up by 9.2% - including a £2 increase in the standing charge.

-- Typical electricity bill went down by 2.9% - with no change in the standing charge.
+- Typical electricity bill will go up by 8.9% - including a £2 increase in the standing charge.

-- Typical gas bill went down by 12.9% - including a £1 decrease in the standing charge.
+- Typical gas bill will go up by 8.3% - with no change in the standing charge.

-- Typical electricity bill went down by 3.9% - including an £1 decrease in the standing charge.
+- Typical electricity bill will go up by 8.0% - including a £1 increase in the standing charge.

 The price cap means the price per unit of energy you pay and your daily standing charge can't go above the level set by Ofgem.
 It’s not a cap on your energy bill, which will rise or fall depending with how much energy you use.
 The cap is updated by Ofgem twice a year, depending on how the cost of supplying energy to your home changes.